javadevil1982/AID-Chaos/README.md

 ## Installation Guide

 Follow these steps to integrate CHAOS into your AI Dungeon scenario.
-This guide assumes you only uses this script alone.

-If you want to combine this script with other scripts, I would currently recommend running this one in the hooks first and then the other scripts.
-I will add later further information to the **Compatibility** section below about combining this script with other popular scripts, as soon as I have performed further compatibility tests.

 ### Step 1: Copy the Library